 How to search in Apple Music: Tap the Search icon in the menu bar along the bottom in order to access a dedicated search field, where you can manually type-in artists' names, album titles, etc. You can even search using lyrics from the song if you've forgotten the name of the song or the artist.

 How to find top music charts: Go to the Browse tab in the menu bar along the bottom, and then tap "Top Charts" to see a regularly updated list of the most popular songs on Apple Music.

 How to find top music charts by genre: By default, the Top Charts section in the Browse tab shows you all genres.
 But you can choose a specific genre, such as Blues, by scrolling down until you see a "More to Explore" section.

 How to find videos: Apple Music isn’t just about music.
 It’s also about music videos and other video content.
-Go to the Browse tab in the menu bar along the bottom, and scroll down until you see Music Videos.
+Go to the Browse tab in the menu bar along the bottom, and scroll down until you see Apple Music TV.

 How to share an album: Want to share an album via Twitter, Facebook, or wherever?
 Tap on any album, and then select the button with the (…) three dots at the top.
 From there, tap Share Album and select how you'd like to share it.

 How to add an album to your Play Next queue: Apple Music can queue up albums you want to listen to while on the go.
 Just add it to your Play Next list.
 Tap on any album, and then select the button with the (…) three dots at the top.
 From there, tap "Play Next".